Listed below are questions frequently asked and answered.

 What do the terms Assessed Value, State Equalized Value and Taxable Value mean on my Notice of Assessment?

 A basic knowledge of these terms will help you better understand Michigan property tax law.

 - Assessed Value - the assessed value helps determine market value.
 Set by the assessor, the Assessed Value when multiplied by two will give an approximate market value of the property.
 The assessor is constitutionally required to set the assessed value at 50% of the usual selling price or True Cash Value of the property.

 - State Equalized Value (SEV) – SEV is the Assessed Value that has been adjusted following county and state equalization.
 The County Board of Commissioners and the Michigan State Tax Commission must review local assessments and adjust (equalize) them if they are above or below the constitutional 50% level of assessment.

-- Taxable Value – multiplying the Taxable Value by the local millage rate will determine your tax liability.
+- Taxable Value – Taxable value divided by 1000 times the local millage rate will determine your tax liability.
 Taxable value increases from year to year by the rate of inflation or 5%, whichever is lower.
 Transfers of ownership and improvements to the property will increase the Taxable Value more than the rate of inflation.

 How does the assessor determine my Assessed Value?

 To insure properties are assessed uniformly and at 50% of market value, the assessor uses a two year sales study that is provided by the Oakland County Equalization Department.
 A sales study is an analysis of the sales price of the property compared to its SEV.
 The sales are then organized by economic neighborhoods by the assessor.
 An economic neighborhood can be a single subdivision or a grouping of subdivisions with similar characteristics.
 If the sales in a certain economic neighborhood indicate an increase or decrease then all of the properties in that economic neighborhood will be changed by what the sales have indicated.
 This insures all properties are assessed at 50% of market value.